sgoldenlab/simba-docs/docs/intro/installation.rst

 5. It will error out because of shapely.
 Uninstall shapely by ``pip uninstall shapely``
 6. Then reinstall shapely with conda command: ``conda install -c conda-forge shapely``

-If you want to use dlc in simba (anaconda)
+Install SimBA with built in DeepLabCut (anaconda)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This will install SimBA with built in deeplabcut.